-Documenting your assessments of patients in the notes is something all medical students need to practice as you’ll be doing this on a daily basis once you start work as a doctor.
-This guide discusses the SOAP (Subjective/Objective/Assessment/Plan) framework which should help you structure your documentation in a clear and consistent manner.
-To learn more about documenting in a patient’s notes check out our documentation section here.
+Documenting a patient assessment in the notes is something all medical students need to practice.
+This guide discusses the SOAPframework (Subjective, Objective, Assessment, Plan), which should help you structure your documentation in a clear and consistent manner.
+You might also find our other documentation guides helpful.

 The subjective section of your documentation should include how the patient is currently feeling and how they’ve been since the last review in their own words.

 As part of your assessment, you may ask: